-Stephanie began her career at PAWS in September 2007 as the Office Manager.
+Stephanie began her career at PAWS in 2007 as the first Office Manager.
 As PAWS quickly grew, in 2009 Stephanie moved toward program development, especially the PAWS for Reading program.
-In the past few years, she has assisted in the creation of PAWS’ programs and specialized training including the Autism Initiative, PreK PAWS, Psychiatric Support PAWS, Courthouse Canines, and the Disabilities Program.
-Stephanie also coordinates the PAWS Nemours/AI duPont pet therapy program.
+In the past several years, she has assisted in the creation of many of PAWS’ programs and specialized trainings offered through PAWS University.
+Today, in addition to program management, she oversees the day-to-day operations of PAWS and facility development.

-Stephanie shares her adorable pup, Goldie, on reading visits at the Terry Children’s Center and William Penn High school, and also visits with the kids at Nemours.
-She owns a fish named Herman and four (non-therapy) cats, Frannie, Zoe, Rosie, and Izzy.
-Outside of the PAWS world, she enjoys spending time with her sons, Sam, Max and Nicky; reading; gardening; and traveling.
+Stephanie works with Maggie, her adorable therapy dog, at various PAWS’ sites, owns four (non-therapy) cats, Frannie, Zoe, Rosie, and Izzy, and a six-year-old goldfish, Herman.
+Outside of the PAWS world, she enjoys spending time with her sons, Sam, Max, and Nicky; reading; gardening; and traveling.

 Clarice joined the PAWS staff in August of 2014.
 She comes to us from the American Cancer Society where she served as the Senior Manager for Relay For Life for the Delmarva Peninsula.
 As the Coordinator for Community Engagement at PAWS, Clarice is excited to be working to share the amazing work of PAWS and the impact that it is having in our local community.
 After many years of volunteering in programs with both animals and children and adults with special needs , Clarice is thrilled to have found a position where she can turn her passion into a profession.
 Outside of work, Clarice enjoys spending time walking, reading and traveling with friends and family.